SotaYoshida/NuclearToolkit.jl/docs/src/index.md

 A sample script provided to perform
 - calculating NN potential by Chiral EFT
 - HFMBPT(3) and IMSRG/VS-IMSRG(2) calculation
-- shell-model calculations with the derived interaction by VS-IMSRG
+- shell-model calculations with the effective interaction derived by VS-IMSRG

 in sequence.
 One can try as follows
 ```bash
 julia -t 8 sample_script.jl
 ```

+If you want to specify target nuclei, modelspace, hw, etc., please edit `optional_parameters.jl`.

 ## Package features and building blocks